 - outline research proposal (maximum 1,500 words including references) that links to one of the research areas specified above.

-The closing date for applications is: Sunday 25 June 2017
+The closing date for applications has now passed.

 Interviews will take place on Friday 7 July and in week commencing Monday 10 July.
 Please note that the university expects shortlisted applicants to attend face to face interviews.